phorton1/base-apps-gitMUI/docs/submodules.md

 ## SUBMODULE specification (SUBMODULE GROUP)

-The SUBMODULE specifier within a repo in git_repositories.txt tells the system what submodules exist, and where to find them.
+The SUBMODULE specifier within a repo in git_repositories.txt tells the system what submodules exist.

 	/parent_repo_path
-		SUBMODULE	rel_path	/master_sub_path
+		SUBMODULE	rel_path

 The presence of the SUBMODULE verb will create a new repo object, and set various members on the parent and 'master'